NIEHS/MOUSE_TRAP/docs/index.rst

-multiformat-app
+mouse-trap
 ================

-Welcome to the documentation for **multiformat-app** — a packaged version of your Multi-Format File Converter & Video Annotator GUI.
+Welcome to the documentation for **MOUSE_TRAP**.

 .. toctree::
    :maxdepth: 2
+   :caption: Contents:

    usage
+   development
    api